top of page

 PILOT PROJECT- SCREENING STUDENTS AT SCHOOL

-A pilot project is underway on Maui in partnership with Seabury Hall, where dogs are providing additional screening for students and staff members.
-Positive and negative samples are still needed for this pilot project.
+A pilot project on Maui, in partnership with Seabury Hall, proved successful, where dogs provided additional screening for students and staff members.

 ADH PARTNERS WITH THE QUEEN'S MEDICAL CENTER ON COVID-19 RESEARCH STUDY